Rising-Stars-by-Sunshine/STATS201_Qinyi_Chen_Final_Project/README.md

 - **Author**: Qinyi Chen, Behavioral Science/Neuroscience, Class of 2026, Duke Kunshan University
 - **Instructor**: Professor Luyao Zhang, Duke Kunshan University
 - **Disclaimer**: This project is a submission to the Final Project for STATS201 Introduction to Machine Learning for Social Science, 2023 Autumn Term (Seven Week - Second) instructed by Prof. Luyao Zhang at Duke Kunshan University.
-- **Acknowledgments**: I extend my sincere gratitude to Professor Luyao (Sunshine) Zhang for her invaluable supervision and insightful teaching during the STATS 201 machine learning for social science course.
+- **Acknowledgments**: I extend my sincere gratitude to Professor Luyao Zhang for her invaluable supervision and insightful teaching during the STATS 201 machine learning for social science course.
 Her guidance and support were instrumental in shaping the development of this project.
-Additionally, I would like to express my thanks to my peers in STATS 201 for fostering a collaborative environment that greatly enriched my educational journey.
+Additionally, I would like to acknowledge the helpful suggestiong made by my peers in this class such as Yifei Luo in broadening my ideas, as well as my friends not in this course.
+Sincere gratitude to my roommate Yihan Wang and my friend Juntang Wang in helping me querying database that is suitable for research.
+Moreover, thanks to my friend Chinyu in helping me with the bugged code.

 ## Project Summary
 **Applying Decision Tree to Investigate How Personality Traits Influence Rational Decision Making Behaviors**